Robust Fine-Tuning of Deep Neural Networks with Hessian-based Generalization Guarantees: Abstract

 \section{Abstract}

-We consider transfer learning approaches that fine-tune a pretrained deep neural network on a target task.
-We study the generalization properties of fine-tuning to understand the problem of overfitting, which commonly occurs in practice.
-Previous works have shown that constraining the distance from the initialization of fine-tuning improves generalization.
-Using a PAC-Bayesian analysis, we observe that besides distance from initialization, Hessians affect generalization through the noise stability of deep neural networks against noise injections.
-Motivated by the observation, we develop Hessian distance-based generalization bounds for a wide range of fine-tuning methods.
-Additionally, we study the robustness of fine-tuning in the presence of noisy labels.
-We design an algorithm incorporating consistent losses and distance-based regularization for fine-tuning, along with a generalization error guarantee under class conditional independent noise in the training set labels.
-We perform a detailed empirical study of our algorithm on various noisy environments and architectures.
-On six image classification tasks whose training labels are generated with programmatic labeling, we find a 3.26\% accuracy gain over prior fine-tuning methods.
-Meanwhile, the Hessian distance measure of the fine-tuned model decreases by six times more than existing approaches.
+We consider fine-tuning a pretrained deep neural network on a target task.
+We study the generalization properties of fine-tuning to understand the problem of overfitting, which has often been observed (e.g., when the target dataset is small or when the training labels are noisy).
+Existing generalization measures for deep networks depend on notions such as distance from the initialization (i.e., the pretrained network) of the fine-tuned model and noise stability properties of deep networks.
+This paper identifies a Hessian-based distance measure through PAC-Bayesian analysis, which is shown to correlate well with observed generalization gaps of fine-tuned models.
+Theoretically, we prove Hessian distance-based generalization bounds for fine-tuned models.
+We also describe an extended study of fine-tuning against label noise, where overfitting remains a critical problem.
+We present an algorithm and a generalization error guarantee for this algorithm under a class conditional independent noise model.
+Empirically, we observe that the Hessian-based distance measure can match the scale of the observed generalization gap of fine-tuned models in practice.
+We also test our algorithm on several image classification tasks with noisy training labels, showing gains over prior methods and decreases in the Hessian distance measure of the fine-tuned model.